-We have prepared the description of Primary Financial Company LLC's ("PFC" or "service organization") SimpliCD Brokered Certificate of Deposit Program ("system") entitled "Description of PFC's SimpliCD Brokered Certificate of Deposit Program" for processing user entities' transactions throughout the period October 1, 2018 to September 30, 2019, ("description") for user entities of the system during some or all of the period October 1, 2018 to September 30, 2019, and their auditors who audit and report on such user entities' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by the subservice organization and user entities of the system themselves, when assessing the risks of material misstatement of user entities' financial statements.
+We have prepared the description of Primary Financial Company LLC's ("PFC" or "service organization") SimpliCD Brokered Certificate of Deposit Program ("system") entitled "Description of PFC's SimpliCD Brokered Certificate of Deposit Program" for processing user entities' transactions throughout the period October 1, 2019 to September 30, 2020, ("description") for user entities of the system during some or all of the period October 1, 2019 to September 30, 2020, and their auditors who audit and report on such user entities' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by the subservice organization and user entities of the system themselves, when assessing the risks of material misstatement of user entities' financial statements.

-PFC uses various subservice organizations to enable certain aspects of the system.
+PFC uses BNY Mellon, UBS Financial Services, Inc. and Financial Northeastern Companies, subservice organizations, to provide clearing, execution, settlement, custody and trading services for a portion of the SimpliCD deposit assets.
+Also, PFC uses Microsoft Azure, a subservice organization, to provide a physically secure and environmentally protected datacenter to host the SimpliCD system.
 The description includes only the control objectives and related controls of PFC and excludes the control objectives and related controls of the subservice organizations.
 The description also indicates that certain control objectives specified by PFC can be achieved only if complementary subservice organization controls assumed in the design of PFC's controls are suitably designed and operating effectively, along with the related controls at PFC.
 The description does not extend to controls of the subservice organizations.